ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 ![fit](type-safe-navigation.webp)

-^ More information about type save navigation on the androiddevelopers blog
+^ More information about type safe navigation on the androiddevelopers blog

 ---